AtomicLemon/UNITS/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/bitcoingreen-qt (GUI, 32-bit) or bin/32/bitcoingreend (headless, 32-bit)
+- bin/32/units-qt (GUI, 32-bit) or bin/32/unitsd (headless, 32-bit)
-- bin/64/bitcoingreen-qt (GUI, 64-bit) or bin/64/bitcoingreend (headless, 64-bit)
+- bin/64/units-qt (GUI, 64-bit) or bin/64/unitsd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run bitcoingreen-qt.exe.
+Unpack the files into a directory, and then run units-qt.exe.

 ### OSX